worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

     return redirect(url_for("index"))
 ```

 Here, we populate a new document with our subscription details and insert it into our "subscriptions" collection.
 To prevent duplicate subscriptions, we use [`create_index`](https://pymongo.readthedocs.io/en/stable/api/pymongo/collection.html#pymongo.collection.Collection.create_index) to create a [unique compound index](https://docs.mongodb.com/manual/core/index-unique/) on the "email" and "url" fields.
-As `create_index` will only create an index that doesn't already exist, we can safely call it on every invokation of this function.
+As `create_index` will only create an index that doesn't already exist, we can safely call it on every invocation of this function.

 Next, we'll create the code for unsubscribing from feeds.
 Add the following function definition below the one above: